• Skip to primary navigation

 Why Canada?

-With high measurements in quality of life and education, Canada has been ranked by the UN as one of the best places to live in the world.
-It is a developed country with a high-income economy and a successful government, making it a fantastic place to live and study in!
+With high measurements in quality of life and education, the UN has ranked Canada as one of the best places to live in the world.
+It is a developed country with a high-income economy and a successful government, making it a fantastic place to live and study!

 Canada provides you with a brilliant education as well as a cultural experience.
-There are more than 350,000 international students choosing to study in Canada each year, adding to the diversity of higher education institutions.
+More than 350,000 international students choose to study in Canada each year, adding to the diversity of higher education institutions.
 You’ll be able to study for degrees at the traditional three levels.
 These are bachelor’s, master’s, and doctorate.
 The duration of your course will depend on your institution of choice.

 What Is Automotive Engineering?

 Automotive engineering is an offshoot of mechanical engineering.
-It is also a branch of vehicle engineering just like aerospace engineering and naval architecture.
-It deals with the design, manufacture, and operation of motorcycles, automobiles, and trucks and their respective engineering subsystems.
+It is also a branch of vehicle engineering, just like aerospace engineering and naval architecture.
+It deals with designing, manufacturing, and operating motorcycles, automobiles, and trucks and their respective engineering subsystems.

-Basically, the automotive engineering field covers the production, development, and manufacturing of automobiles by incorporating elements of mechanical, electrical, electronic, software, and safety engineering.
+Basically, the automotive engineering field covers automobile production, development, and manufacturing by incorporating elements of mechanical, electrical, electronic, software, and safety engineering.

 Who Is An Automotive Engineer?